The End of Files December 8, 2012Posted by Andre Vellino in Digital library, Data.

 Or, it could be that some method like the heat-dissipation technique introduced by physicists in the paper “Solving the apparent diversity-accuracydilemma of recommender systems” published in the Proceedings of the National Academy of Sciences (PNAS) could work on such a sparse and loosely connected dataset.
 The authors claim that this approach works especially well for sparse bipartite graphs (with no ratings information).
 We’ll have to try and see.

-Sarkanto Scientific Search September 13, 2010Posted by Andre Vellino in Collaborative filtering, Digital library, Information retrieval, Recommender, Recommender service, Search.
+Sarkanto Scientific Search September 13, 2010Posted by Andre Vellino in Digital library, Information retrieval, Collaborative filtering, Recommender service, Search, Recommender.

 add a comment

 A few weeks ago I finished deploying a version of a collaborative recommender system that uses only article citations as a basis for recommending journal articles.
 This tool allows you to search ~ 7 million STM (Scientific Technical and Medical) articles up to Dec.
 2009 and to compare citation-base recommendations (using the Synthese recommender) with recommendations generated by ‘bX’ (a user-based collaborative recommender from Ex Libris).
 You can try the Sarkanto demo and read more about how ‘bX’ and Sarkanto compare.

 Note that I’m also using this implementation to experiment with Google Translate API and the Microsoft Translator to do both query expansion into the other Canadian Official Language and to translate various bibliographic fields upon returning search results.

 Data Archiving May 7, 2010Posted by Andre Vellino in Digital library, Information retrieval, Data.

 In a previous post, I was suggesting that the text from publications and the data DOIs that are referenced in them could be used as metadata for the datasets.
 Others have thought about addressing this issue too.
 For instance, The Edinburgh Research Archive’s StORe project has as a goal: